s-borah/Eye-based-Verification/README.md

 * **Model2_60 epochs** (Scheme 2)- Training was done on the IITD dataset + 0.7 \* MMU dataset (11,106 training sets total).
 Validation on 0.3 \* MMU dataset.
   - Slightly increased weight decay to 3e-5.
 Learning rate increased to 0.04.
   - Pos_weight in cost fn further decreased to 0.5 to increase specificity at the cost of sensitivity.
-  - Training accuracy 99.78% and validation accuracy 91.54% at 60 epochs by early stopping.
+  - Training accuracy **99.78%** and validation accuracy **91.54%** at 60 epochs by early stopping.
+  - Results of model2 are the best on the following datasets.

-* **Model3** (Scheme 2)- Training was done on the IITD dataset + 0.7 \* MMU dataset (11,106 training sets total).
+* **Model3 (with various weight decay parameters)** (Scheme 2)- Training was done on the IITD dataset + 0.7 \* MMU dataset (11,106 training sets total).
 Validation on 0.3 \* MMU dataset
-  - Modified weight decay to 6e-5 or larger with 0.08 learning rate or more.
-  - pos_weight reduced to 0.3.
+  - Weight_decay of 6e-5 and 4e-5 used.
+  - Learning rate of 0.075 with decay and pos_weight = 0.3 and 0.4 respectively.
+  - Accuracy after 85 epochs: training accuracy 97% and 84% validation for 6e-5
+  - training accuracy 100% and 88% validation for 4e-5 weight decay

-**Note** - most of the code was implemented using google colab GPU's.
+> **Note** - most of the code was implemented using google colab GPU's.

 ![Accuracy Curves](resources/accuracy%20curves.png?raw=true)
 <p align="center"><b>Model3 Accuracy Curves (Orange - Validation accuracy; Blue - Training Accuracy)</b></p>